SolidLabResearch/solid-todo-app-vue/README.md

 The project uses [Yarn](https://yarnpkg.com/) for package management, and offers the usual commands:

 * `yarn dev` to start the Webpack development server to serve the application
-* `yarn pod` to start the Community Solid Server as a data storage for development
+* `yarn css` to start the Community Solid Server as a data storage for development, with users from [tests/users.json](tests/users.json)
 * `yarn lint` for ESLint
 * `yarn build` for bundling for production